Skip to content

 Platinum is a pure hypoallergenic metal.

 It is recommended to choose platinum with a purity of 90-95%.
-This composition is also an excellent choice for those with sensitive skin or allergies to other metals such as gold.
-Purity is marked by "PT 900" - when the purity is 90% platinum and 10% other metals and by "PT 950" - for 95% purity.
+This composition is also an excellent choice for those with sensitive skin or allergies to other metals, such as gold.
+Purity is marked by 'PT 900' - when the purity is 90% platinum and 10% other metals, and by 'PT 950' - for 95% purity.

 Read more